 - Help them focus on what they can learn from a relapse incident.

 - Supporting someone through recovery can be taxing.
-Make sure you have your own support network and self-care system.
+Make sure to have a support network and self-care system.

 Who is Likely to Relapse to Alcohol?